Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

 ### Create a connection with InfluxDB driver V1

-Enter the credentials als provided by InfluxDB&trade; in the corresponding fields of the *Credentials* section to create a connection with the InfluxDB&trade; driver V1.
+Enter the credentials as provided by InfluxDB&trade; in the corresponding fields of the *Credentials* section to create a connection with the InfluxDB&trade; driver V1.

 #### Prerequisites

 - A connection has been added, see [Add a connection](#add-a-connection).
-- The InfluxDB&trade; driver V1 driver V1 has been selected.
+- The InfluxDB&trade; driver V1 has been selected.

 #### Procedure